Who is looking out for the frogs, turtles, songbirds and other critters on Sauvie Island? We are!

 Sauvie Prairie Project

 Meadow wildflowers are being propagated by SIHAB for grassland restoration on three sites on Oregon State Parks and ODFW land on the island.
 Some planting was done in Spring 2012 and a larger planting was done in Fall 2013.
 At this point, we are experimenting with small plots to see which plants thrive with minimal care.
-Students from Sauvie Island Academy assisted with planting and will be monitoring to see how plants hold up to cattle and goose grazing and management practices.
+Students from Sauvie Island School assisted with planting and will be monitoring to see how plants hold up to cattle and goose grazing and management practices.

 Sauvie Osprey Project